Giving teams the best start

 Where can I get the liftoff cards?

-You can download them for free.
-Print them out, cut them into small cards and laminate them.
-Then schedule your liftoff day!
+You can download them here for free.
+Print them out onto small business card sized cards and schedule your liftoff day!

 If you’d rather have professionally printed cards you can get them from our shop.

 Where can I find out more about liftoffs?

 There are lots of great ideas and design principles in Diana Larsen and Ainsley Nies book Liftoff - 2nd edition.